 Any NISEP funding that remains unspent during a given year will be carried over to the following financial year.
-Suppliers must inform the Programme Administrator, by the beginning of February each year, of any potential underspend in the schemes that they are undertaking.
+If 2013-14 is the final year of the NISEP, any unspent funds will be returned to the PSO.
+Suppliers must inform the Programme Administrator, by the beginning of February each year, of any potential under-spend in the schemes that they are undertaking.